π Appears in:

 Plain English Summary

 Can your mind cause quantum events to 'decide' what they are?
 This experiment tested one of physics' wildest ideas: that consciousness forces particles to settle into a definite state ('collapsing the wave-packet').
-Thirty volunteer pairs either saw, or didn't see, a display triggered by radioactive decay.
+Thirty volunteers either saw, or didn't see, a display triggered by radioactive decay.
 Then a second person heard a beep while their brain activity was recorded.
 In 3 of 10 comparisons, brain responses differed significantly depending on whether someone had already peeked -- and these differences appeared in early unconscious signals, before awareness kicked in.
 Not definitive proof, but a surprising nudge toward observation mattering at the quantum level.

-Actual Paper Abstract
+Abstract

 The "subjective reduction" interpretation of measurement in quantum physics proposes that the collapse of the wave-packet, associated with measurement, is due to the consciousness of human observers.
 A reο¬ned conceptual replication of an earlier experiment, designed and carried out to test this interpretation in the 1970s, is reported.
 Two improvements are introduced.
 First, the delay between pre-observation and ο¬nal observation of the same quantum event is increased from a few microseconds in the original experiment to one second in this replication.
 Second, rather than using the ο¬nal observers' verbal response as the dependent variable, his early brain responses as measured by EEG are used.
 These early responses cover a period during which an observer is not yet conscious of an observed event.
 Our results support the "subjective reduction" hypothesis insofar as signiο¬cant diο¬erences in the brain responses of the ο¬nal observer are found, depending on whether or not the pre-observer has been looking at the quantum event (exact binomial p < 0.02).
 Alternative "normal" explanations are discussed and rejected.
 It is concluded that the present results do justify further research along these lines.